44670/ntr_overlay_samples/README.md

 Display fps on both screens.

 # Usage
-Copy .plg files to /plugin/game folder in the sdcard.
-The overlay plugins will take effect after starting games.
+Copy .plg files to **/plugin/game** folder in the sdcard.
+Then the overlay plugins be loaded in every games.

 Precompiled .plg files could be found at https://github.com/44670/ntr_overlay_samples/releases